 Lesson 7 - Protection Measures & Best Practices

-This self-paced online training program is both convenient and easy to navigate, making onboarding and completion quick and simple.
+This self-paced online education program is both convenient and easy to navigate, making onboarding and completion quick and simple.

 It is an open-book exam, so you can refer to course resources and your own course notes as needed to help you answer the exam questions.